 A value of 1 in the R2I AOD Request subfield indicates a request for FTM responder to FTM initiator Angle of Departure measurement.

 The L-RX field indicates how many TRN-units are requested by the sender for Angle of Arrival measurements.
 The interpretation of this field is explained in 9.5.4 (BRP Request field).
+If either the initiator or the responder is a non-EDMG STA, the value of this field is limited to 32.

 The Direction Measurement Density indicates how often in a burst a direction measurement is performed.
 The interpretation of the values is defined in Table 9-4.d (Direction Measurement Density field interpretation)